aws/aws-nitro-enclaves-with-k8s/README.md

 kubectl get pods --selector app=hello --watch
 ```

-Deployment time differs for every user, but the command is expected to report a similar output like below after a short while:
+After a while the command is expected to report a similar output like below after a short while:

 ```
 NAME                               READY   STATUS              RESTARTS   AGE